gvwilson/SitioAcademico/content/blog/2024-12-14-rOpenSci-2years-CommEvents-en/index.md

 The online version has around 1000 registered, and the in-person version has around 300 participants.
 During 2024 we also organized our first Traslathon (Hackathon + Translation) to translate rOpenSci Dev Guide to Portuguese.

+{{< figure src="latinr2022-23-24.png" alt="Images of people participatin in zoom or in person during LatinR 2022, 2023 and 2024.
+Flyer of traslathon and Danielle Navarro keynote">}}

 * [CSV,Conf,v7](https://csvconf.com/2023/) and [CSC,Conf,V8](https://csvconf.com/2024/) (in person): For the 2024 edition,
 I reviewed proposals and helped organize The Carpentries Workshop.
 I also included R-Ladies Puebla on the organization committee so that they could